lewagon/data-engineering-setup/_partials/vscode_ssh_connection.md

 ![](/images/vscode_remote_hosts.png)

 A new VS Code window will open.
 You will be asked to _fingerprint_ the connection.
-This is asking if you trust the remote host you are trying to connect to.
+VS Code is asking if you trust the remote host you are trying to connect to.
 Hit enter to continue.

 ![](/images/vscode_remote_fingerprint.png)